jlroland/heart-health/README.md

 ## Results--Round 2

-Each of the models showed improvement, but logistic regression still performed best.
+Each model showed an increase in log loss, and the ROC AUC scores showed little change from the first round of models.
+Each of the models showed improvement in reducing false negatives, but logistic regression still performed best.
 The plot below shows the beta coefficients for the top features resulting from the updated logistic regression.

 ![Most important features by feature importance for logistic regression](img/feature_importance_reduced.png)

-Oversampling the minority class in the training set increased recall from 0.03 to 0.58.
-The corresponding trade-off was a decrease in precision from 0.5 to 0.39.
-These results were based on a probability threshold of 0.75; lowering the threshold would produce a greater increase in recall and a greater decrease in precision.
+Oversampling the minority class and training the model on the top features increased recall from 0.17 to 0.81.
+The corresponding trade-off was a decrease in precision from 0.5 to 0.28.
+These results were based on a probability threshold of 0.5; lowering the threshold would produce a greater increase in recall and a greater decrease in precision.

 ![Confusion matrix at threshold 0.5 for logistic regression with oversampling](img/cf_log_upsample_limited.png)